softwaresaved/automated_testing/README.md

 The term automated testing sometimes makes people think of [unit tests](https://en.wikipedia.org/wiki/Unit_testing), tests for the smallest units of our code, for example, functions, methods, sub-routines or classes.

-But,

-* "I inherited my code from a PhD student"
-* "I have 10,000 lines of code already"
-* "Where do I even begin?"
-* "I don't have the time"
-* "I have data to analyse, and a conference to prepare for!"

 A challenge that we can face, especially if we have large, legacy codes, is, where to start?
 The prospect of having to write dozens of unit tests can be off-putting at the best of times, let alone if we have data to analyse, a paper to write or a conference to prepare for.

 Instead of starting with unit testing, we can start with [regression testing](https://en.wikipedia.org/wiki/Regression_testing).
 Regression testing allows bugs to be identified after changes have been made to our code.
 They allow us to check that our code continues to be correct when it is tidied, extended, bug-fixed, updated to use new libraries, optimised, or parallelised.